-Endurance training and interval training lifespan, we all know this already, its in every magazine published.
-Well, that probably also applies to explosive sprint training.
-Brazilian sports scientists at the Universidade Catolica de Brasilia come to this conclusion in a small human study.
-According to this study middle aged sprinters have longer telomeres than their healthy peers who do not engage in sport.
+Studies show that Endurance training and interval training enhance lifespan, we all know this already, its in every magazine published, especially if its about Running!
+Well, that research now shows that also applies to explosive sprint training.
+According to a research study done in Brazil, ageing sprinters have longer telomeres than none sprinting piers

 The Brazilians determined the length of the telomeres [T/S ratio] in the 11 top sprinters’ DNA.

 The sprinters were 40-70 years old, and had been active for at least the last 10 years.
 They had participated in international competitions.
 Eight of them were South American record holders, six of them had ever been world champions, two of them had won bronze or silver medals at world championships.

 The researchers compared the telomere length of the sprinters with those of 10 comparable healthy people who did not participate in sports.